Ideas and research

 The way Albert was conditioned is similar to Pavlov's research on dogs - learning by forming an association between two things.

 Later researchers such as B.F.
 Skinner focussed more on learning through the consequence of our actions.
 The way a behaviour is strengthened following a good outcome and weakened following a bad outcome is known as operant conditioning.

-Behaviourism provided two useful concepts - classical and operant conditioning - but failed to explain more complex behaviours.
-Skinner (1957) claimed that children learn language through conditioning, but this was dismissed by the linguist Noam Chomsky.
+Behaviourism provided two useful concepts - classical and operant conditioning - but failed to explain more complex behaviours - Skinner (1957) claimed that children learn language through conditioning, but this was dismissed by the linguist Noam Chomsky, who stated that language production involves a set of mental rules, and that language development is largely innate.
 Seligman (1974) tried to find a model for depression using learned helplessness, but this was superceded by the cognitive and biological approaches to depression.

 Seligman, M.E.P.
 (1974).
 Depression and learned helplessness.
 In R.J.
 Friedman and M.M.
 Katz (Eds.), The Psychology of Depression: Contemporary Theory and Research.
 Washington D.C.: Winston-Wiley.